 Deciding whether filing a consumer proposal is the right choice for you can be a big decision and a stressful one at that.
-Regardless of the outcome, a good place to start is by meeting with a Licensed Insolvency Trustee (for more information on L.I.Ts, click here).
+Regardless of the outcome, a good place to start is by meeting with a Licensed Insolvency Trustee.
 Then, together, you can complete an assessment and determine what the best debt relief option for your unique situation is.
-When you are faced with serious financial issues, a Licensed Insolvency Trustee should be considered one of your best, resources.

 Your first meeting with a Licensed Insolvency Trustee is called an initial assessment.
 This meeting is always free and without any obligations.
 It’s simply meant to make sure that a consumer proposal is in fact, your best option.